Mannheim Hauptbahnhof: Rhine-Neckar S-Bahn

 The Rhine-Neckar S-Bahn is the backbone of transport in the Rhine-Neckar region.
 In December 2003, a 290 km S-Bahn network was put into operation.
 Further expansion of the S-Bahn network has been agreed on in 2008, but after several delays, the new lines are expected to start in 2020.
+In the 2026 timetable, the following S-Bahn services stop at the station: